Society of Illustrators: Presidents

-The Museum of American Illustration and Exhibitions
+Museum of American Illustration and Exhibitions

-The Museum of American Illustration was established at the Society in 1981, under the stewardship of then President John Witt.
+The Museum of American Illustration was established at the society in 1981, under the stewardship of John Witt, the society's president.
 The Society's permanent collection, featuring pieces on rotational display throughout the building, includes nearly 2500 works by such artists as Norman Rockwell, Howard Pyle, N.C.
-Wyeth, James Montgomery Flagg, Bob Peak and Bernie Fuchs.
+Wyeth, James Montgomery Flagg, Bob Peak, and Bernie Fuchs.

-The Museum hosts the Annual Illustration show and smaller topical exhibits related to illustration.
+The Museum hosts the Annual Illustration show and smaller topical exhibits related to illustration and comics.
 In recent years, the main galleries have played host to numerous acclaimed, contemporary, and popular exhibitions including: